LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 different contexts (such as library entities) are best defined in their own source files.

+A detailed coding style guide is available at the Logtalk official website.

 .. _programming_session:

 Compiling and running applications